3mdeb/96boards-docs-wiki/DragonBoard™-410c-Linux-Install.md

 ####**Step 3**: Recall Download Location

+- Locate SD card install file from Downloads page.
-- Location of download will be needed in later steps
+- This file will be needed for the next step.

 ####**Step 4**: Unzip _Debian SD Card Install Image_